Colonization of Antarctica: Settlement concepts

-Future conditions
+Environmental impact

+In 2023 a research report from an Australian team found that the pollution left by international research stations was comparable to that seen in some of the busiest ports in the world.

-Although today Antarctica’s environment is very harsh, conditions may become better in the future.
+Although today Antarctica's environment is very harsh, conditions may become better in the future.
 It has been suggested that, as a result of long-term effects of global warming, the beginning of the 22nd century will see parts of West Antarctica experiencing similar climate conditions to those found today in Alaska and Northern Scandinavia.
 Even farming and crop growing could be possible in some of the most northerly areas of Antarctica.

 It is suggested that plants and fungi find a favorable environment around Antarctica's volcanoes to grow, a hint as to where the first agricultural efforts could be led.
-There are about 110 native species of moss in Antarctica, and two angiosperms (Deschampsia antarctica and Colobanthus quitensis).
+There are about 110 known native species of moss in Antarctica, and two angiosperms (Deschampsia antarctica and Colobanthus quitensis).
 It is believed those native species will disappear with warmer weather and the arrival of stronger species.
 Humans are responsible for the introduction of 200 to 300 outside species on the continent.

-Recently scientific surveys of an area near the South Pole have revealed high geothermal heat seeping up to the surface from below.
+Recent scientific surveys of an area near the South Pole have revealed high geothermal heat seeping up to the surface from below.

-Births in Antarctica
+Births and deaths on Antarctica

+The oldest known case of a person having died on Antarctic land is from the first half of the 19th century.
+The person was probably a South American indigenous woman, possibly travelling as a guide for early northern Sealers.
+Her bones were found in the 1980s on a beach on Livingston Island (South Shetlands) off the Antarctic Peninsula.